Testing Nambu-Goto approximation of cosmic string by lattice field simulations

+After completing the simulations, we identify the strings using the method described in Ref.~\cite{2311.02011} and the evolution of the scaling parameter $\xi$ is shown in Fig.\ref{fig:xi_evolution}.
+The dashed lines indicate the expected logarithmic behavior, $\xi \propto \ln(m_s/H)$, which is observed in all cases and is consistent with previous findings for local strings~\cite{Hindmarsh_2017, Hindmarsh_2019, 2212.13573} and global strings~\cite{Gorghetto_2018,2007.04990}.\footnote{This finding is different from Ref.~\cite{PhysRevLett.54.1868} where a constant scalar parameter is observed.} We also find that $\xi$ increases with the gauge coupling $e$, indicating that the gauge coupling affects the density and configuration of the string network.
+This check is necessary before comparing with the NG prediction, because both the effective string tension and the loop-based reconstruction depend on the scaling properties of the network.

-In our analysis, we set $\sqrt{4\pi}\gamma=0.50$ for the near-global scenario and $\sqrt{4\pi}\gamma=0.85, 4.20$ for the local scenarios with $e=0.05, \sqrt{\lambda/2}$, respectively.
-Ref.~\cite{Gorghetto_2021} uses $\sqrt{4\pi}\gamma=0.70$ for the global case, which is relatively close to our result, and the discrepancies may reflect differences in string network configurations and shapes.
-Additionally, the large $\gamma$ value for $e=\sqrt{\lambda/2}$ highlights the impact of gauge coupling on the string network configuration.
+We then determine the parameter $\gamma$ in Eq.\ref{eq:tension} using field energy emission $P_f$ and GW emission $P_{gw}$ with the method mentioned in the {\it Appendix}.
+In our analysis, we set $\sqrt{4\pi}\gamma=1.0$ for the near-global scenario and $\sqrt{4\pi}\gamma=0.8, 4.2$ for the local scenarios with $e=0.05, \sqrt{\lambda/2}$, respectively.
+Additionally, the large fitted value of $\gamma$ for $e=\sqrt{\lambda/2}$ suggests that the effective tension and the network configuration are more strongly modified in the strongly coupled local case.

-Having determined the effective string tension, we can now calculate the GW spectrum using the NG method and compare the results to those obtained from the lattice method.
-The techniques used in calculating spectra for NG strings is written in the {\it Supplemental Material}.
-The resulting spectra are presented in Fig.~\ref{fig:GW_compare}.
-The vertical axis represents the GW spectrum $\Omega_{gw}$, and the horizontal axis shows the momentum rescaled by scalar field mass $\frac{k}{m_s}$.

-The GW sources for NG strings are kinks and cusps, but our code can not explicitly distinguish between these two types.
-Therefore, we assume that GWs are sourced only by either kinks or cusps, represented by solid circles and open inverted triangles, respectively, in Fig.~\ref{fig:GW_compare}, to determine which source dominates in our simulations.
-For the near-global case, it is obvious that the spectrum sourced by cusps are more consistent with lattice simulation results compared to the kink-sourced spectrum.
-In the case $e=0.05$, although kink- and cusp-sourced spectra are similar within the power-law region, the kink-sourced spectrum better matches lattice simulation results in the low-frequency range.
-Therefore, we assume GWs from local string are kink-dominated, whereas those from near-global string are cusp-dominated.
-However, for the case $e=\sqrt{\lambda/2}$, GW spectra obtained by the NG approximation significantly differ from the lattice simulation results.